Australian government announce additional pathway to permanent residence for New Zealanders

 If you are a protected special category visa-holder you can apply for citizenship, provided you have resided in Australia for four years immediately prior to applying.
 Refer to Your Australian Citizenship Options for more information.

-More information about the additional pathway to permanent residence is available on the Department of Immigration website.
+Details for the new visa are still being finalised.
+Refer to additional pathway to permanent residence on the Department of Immigration website.

 Have a question?